amitapl/amitapple.snowsite/Snow/_posts/2020-05-25-teams-role-based-messaging.md

 In the "Manage tags" you'll be able to see current tags and edit them including renaming a tag or adding/removing team members from a tag.
 If you remove all members from a tag, the tag will be removed.

 Another way to create a tag is on the "Manage team" screen where the view is team member centric instead of tag centric.
-There you can add 1 or more tags on a specific team member and you can see the different tags each team member has.
+There you can add 1 or more tags on a specific team member and see the different tags each team member has.

 <br>